grpc/grpc-java/README.md

 ========================================

-gRPC-Java works with JDK 7. gRPC-Java clients are supported on Android API levels 16 and up (Jelly Bean and later).
+gRPC-Java works with JDK 7. gRPC-Java clients are supported on Android API levels 19 and up (KitKat and later).
 Deploying gRPC servers on an Android device is not supported.

 TLS usage typically requires using Java 8, or Play Services Dynamic Security